-I do continue post all of these articles on Medium, but my own website is now my main focus.
-Medium is free, which is good, and my hope is that posting there will help people find the rest of this stuff here.
+I do continue to post all of these articles on Medium, but my own website is now my main focus.
+Medium is free, which is good, and my hope is posting there will help people find the rest of this stuff here.
 I am still more committed to staying off FB.

 Read Original Article